jpedro/jpedro.github.io/.posts/companies.md

 ## Middle Age, Middle Managers

-As the company grows and, with it, revenue and profits, top management tends to be pulled more onto the business side of things and get less involved in implementation details.
+As the company grows (revenue, profits, people) top management tends to be pulled more onto the business side of things.
+Strategic Innovation, Vision And Values.
+Cool stuuf like these.
+They get less involved in the mundane implementation details and people doing it.

 The middle age of middle managers inexorably arrives.